 We plan to gather this information by interviewing representatives of a broad range of stakeholders, including government, worker and employer associations, civil society organisations, international clothing brands/buyers, suppliers and the International Labour Organization.
 The managerial relevance and policy impact of the research will be supported by stakeholder engagement workshops and other outreach activities to communicate and discuss the key findings.

 Traditional Owner and Neighbouring Community Readiness Assessment for Mine Closure: The Case of Argyle Diamond Mine (Research Project)

 - Professor Helen Cabalu – School of Economics, Finance & Property

 - Dr Amma Buckley – School of Media, Creative Arts and Social Inquiry, Faculty of Humanities

 - Professor Michael Dockery – Bankwest Curtin Economics Centre

-Although the Argyle Diamond Mine is the largest diamond producer in the world by volume, due to the low proportion of gem-quality diamonds it is set to close by 2020.
+Although the Argyle Diamond Mine is the largest diamond producer in the world by volume, due to the low proportion of gem-quality diamonds it is set to close.
 Mine closure and the impact of payments cessation on seven Traditional Owner (TO) family groups and five neighbouring communities is not clearly understood.

 The overall aim of the study is to identify these knowledge gaps to enable Argyle and the Gelganyem Trust to develop more targeted intervention and mitigation strategies to be included into the closure planning process.
 The study also addresses key concerns regarding the TO families’ and communities’ reliance on Argyle, including: